-According to the Health Canadian Guidelines, the concentration levels of Dioxin found in the six specimens of Tilapia are not fit for human consumption.
-What’s surprising is that the concentration in the Tilapia fat tissues is increasing over time due to bioaccumulation.
+According to the Health Canadian Guide on Dioxin, the concentration levels found in the six specimens of Tilapia are not fit for human consumption.
+Surprisingly, the concentration in the Tilapia fat tissues is increasing over time due to bioaccumulation.

 C-123 aircraft would conduct operations over the Aluoi Valley, dousing the valley in Agent Orange.
-Ten samples were collected from any given site in the Aluoi Valley for investigation.
-Besides collecting soil, the researchers also collected blood samples from A So residents to determine the extent of Dioxin contamination left behind by the Vietnam conflict.
+Ten samples were collected from any site in the Aluoi Valley for investigation.
+Besides collecting soil, the researchers also collected blood samples from Such residents to determine the extent of Dioxin contamination left behind by the Vietnam conflict.
 Some lactating female residents volunteered to provide breast milk samples as well.

-(Typical TCDD concentrations in food remain less than 0.1 ppt.
+(Typical T.C.D.D. concentrations in food remain less than 0.1 ppt.
 However, researchers compared normal and came up with alarming revelations about food from the lakes and forests.
-Scientists claim that TCDD concentrations in ducks could go as high as 331 ppt wet weight detected.
-With chickens, they found that TCDD levels estimated as high as 15 ppt wet weight.
+Scientists claim that T.C.D.D. concentrations in ducks could be detected as high as 331 ppt wet weight.
+With chickens, they found that T.C.D.D. levels were estimated as high as 15 ppt damp weight.
 Fish could be as high as 66 wet weight, or 550 ppt in lipids.)

 Three United States Ta Bat and A Luoi valley U.S. Army special forces bases existed, with one in operation for about 12 months.
-One of those three bases was A So (A Shau) base, used for three years and where barrels of herbicides were stored for use in the surrounding areas.
-Researchers found Dioxing laced hotspots with elevated levels of dioxin contamination, ranging from 4.3 ppt to 35 ppt.
+One of those three bases was the A So (A Shau) base, used for three years and where barrels of herbicides were stored for use in the surrounding areas.
+Researchers found Dioxin-laced hotspots with elevated levels of Dioxin contamination, ranging from 4.3 ppt to 35 ppt.

 The human breast milk from women at A So Commune had elevated levels of Dioxin contamination than other regions in the Aluoi Valley, Thua Thien Hue Province in central Vietnam, and other areas.
 So it’s not just in areas sprayed with Agent Orange; it’s people exposed to soils and water throughout the country.

-What’s surprising is that although Aluoi valley is one of the heavily sprayed areas, the soil at the contaminated sites does not have a high level of Agent Orange contamination due to forces of nature.
-It appears the areas where equipment was washed from aerial spray applications and dumping of excess chemicals created a significantly higher public health risk to people than the aerosolized Agent Orange for many decades.
+What’s surprising is that although Aluoi valley is one of the heavily sprayed areas, the soil at the contaminated sites does not have a high level of Agent Orange contamination due to the forces of nature.
+The areas where equipment was washed from aerial spray applications and dumping of excess chemicals created a significantly higher public health risk to people than the aerosolized Agent Orange for many decades.

-It appears that farmer’s fields and historically forested areas maintained significantly lower levels of dioxin than the flatter more toxic locations along wash valleys, etc. It turns out that old forest cover protected the soil, and that continuous heavy rainfall, chemical degradation, and other factors have reduced dioxin hotspots in some areas, while the military storage areas have created concentrations harming locals in many areas along the former demilitarized zone (DMZ.).
-High dioxin levels are the legacy of Agent Orange use in the US Viet Nam war.
+Farmers’ fields and historically forested areas apparently maintained significantly lower levels of Dioxin than the flatter, more toxic locations along wash valleys, etc. It turns out that old forest cover protected the soil, and that continuous heavy rainfall, chemical degradation, and other factors have reduced Dioxin hotspots in some areas.
+In contrast, the military storage areas have created concentrations harming locals in many places along the former demilitarized zone (DMZ.).
+High Dioxin levels are the legacy of Agent Orange use in the U.S. Viet Nam war.

 The Vietnam War resulted in more than 58,000 American service members’ deaths and 150,000 injured.
-The war did not just affect the United States but also resulted in deteriorating human health for more than 2 million Vietnamese victims.
-For example, near the Ho Chi Minh Trail and near Laos, alone, approximately 224 spraying missions have been officially admitted.
+The war affected the United States and resulted in deteriorating human health for more than 2 million Vietnamese victims.
+For example, near the Ho Chi Minh Trail and near Laos alone, approximately 224 spraying missions have been officially admitted.

 It was not until 20 years later that the full effects of Agent Orange exposure on veterans started to take their toll.
 They started experiencing illnesses, and their health began to deteriorate with time.
 Even the government failed to make good on its promise to care for those who served in Vietnam and their environment.

 The most effective approach to significantly reducing Agent Orange contamination in Vietnam is by narrowing the lion’s share of aid to those several areas where the most people are suffering from health and disabilities.
-Proving the brunt of services in the provinces most heavily sprayed with dioxin cleaning-up up the dioxin hotspots at former U.S. military bases and storage areas is key.
+Proving Dioxin exposure and the for military services in the provinces most heavily sprayed with Dioxin and Dioxin hotspots at U.S. military bases and storage areas is vital.
 Scientists agree this is also the best approach to sharply reducing more contamination of food crops being fed to the general population.

-Ehline Law and our Camp Lejuene PACT ACT toxic exposure attorneys are ready to protect your rights as a vet contaminated with Dioxin.
+Ehline Law and our Camp Lejuene PACT ACT toxic exposure attorneys are ready to protect your rights as a vet contaminvet-contaminated.
 We can help you recover the compensation from the U.S. government.
 Money is what you deserve to get the best medical care in the surrounding communities to treat exposure to identified contaminants.

 If you’re suffering from service-related illnesses resulting from your time in Vietnam, contact us at (833) LETS-SUE for a free consultation.
-We can even come to your home and we are ready 24/7 to take your important phone call as a public service, free of charge.
+We can even come to your home and are ready 24/7 to take your essential phone call as a public service, free of charge.